Thanks to the housing affordability crisis, many fundamental truths about owning an home have come under question.

 For example, owning a home was considered a key plank towards financial freedom and along with 401K/IRA retirement plans was the best way to build financial security over the longer term.

 Similarly a popular adage was to buy your own home instead of rent an apartment, because you were throwing money down the drain or just paying off your landlord’s mortgage.

-But with sky rocketing home prices and an increasingly uncertain economic future, here are five reasons why buying a home may no longer be such a great investment in one’s financial future:
+But with sky rocketing home prices, rising interest rates and an increasingly uncertain economic future, here are five reasons why buying a home may no longer be such a great investment in one’s financial future:

 1. Renting is cheaper